Hey Love Futurists 🔥

 4. When Stonewalling kicks in, practice Self-Soothing rather than shutting down.

 These antidotes take practice but can dramatically transform how you and your partner navigate conflict.
-If you want to dive deeper, check out my free resource—a guide to recognizing these toxic patterns in real time and applying their antidotes effectively.
+Keep this handy infographic close by Transforming The Four Horsemen—a guide to recognizing these toxic patterns in real time and applying their antidotes effectively.
 Your relationship deserves it!